GioF71/squeezelite-docker/README.md

 # squeezelite-docker - a Docker image for SqueezeLite

-Now with support for upsampling.
+Now with support for upsampling and presets for maximum convenience.

 ## Reference